Major developments are being considered across York:

 - Former Terry's Factory - new homes are being completed on the northern half of the former factory site by David Wilson Homes.
 Henry Boot Developments Ltd are progressing options for re-use of the listed buildings and for the development of commercial buildings on the south side of the site

 - Germany Beck - a 'reserved matters' application for housing was approved in 2013

 - Derwenthorpe - is a mixed tenure, exemplar community of energy efficient homes; construction is underway

 - University of York: Heslington East Campus - an additional campus for the University of York.
 Construction of academic, teaching, living and research facilities with associated transport, landscaping and sports facilities is largely complete

 - Hungate - has planning permission for a mixed-use scheme including housing, offices, shops and community space.
 Phases 1 and 2 (Blocks A,B,C and E) of the project are complete and occupied.
 Blocks D and F have detailed planning permission (works relating to the construction of Block F are due to commence in Autumn 2017) and Blocks G and H have outline planning approval.

 - Nestlé South – formerly part of the Nestlé factory complex, redevelopment of the site could provide a prestige development which contributes to the long-term success of York's economy.
 Outline approval for a mixed housing/commercial scheme was approved in 2010 and City of York Council officers are working with Nestlé in order to agree appropriate revisions

 - York Central - a major area for regeneration to the rear of York Railway Station.
-A collaborative development partnership which includes ourselves, Network Rail, the National Railway Museum and the Homes and Communities Agency is progressing investment and delivery for the site.
+A collaborative development partnership which includes ourselves, Network Rail, the National Railway Museum and Homes England is progressing investment and delivery for the site.

-- Guildhall - proposed reuse of the former council offices to create a serviced office space with café and restaurant alongside the council chamber and Guildhall, still in use by the council
+- Guildhall - proposed reuse of the former council offices to create a serviced office space with café and restaurant alongside the council chamber and Guildhall, which is still in use by the council